pamelavgg/pokedex/README.md

 # Pokedex

-This is the first part of the pokedex project for the Angular Bootcamp
+This is just the first part of the pokedex project for the Angular Bootcamp

 ##Screenshots